Electronic waste: Residents living near recycling sites

-Residents living around the e-waste recycling sites, even if they do not involve in e-waste recycling activities, can also face the environmental exposure due to the food, water, and environmental contamination caused by e-waste, because they can easily contact to e-waste contaminated air, water, soil, dust, and food sources.
+Residents living around e-waste recycling sites, even if they are not involved in e-waste recycling activities, can also face environmental exposure due to contamination of food, water, and the environment from e-waste, as they can easily come into contact with e-waste-contaminated air, water, soil, dust, and food sources.
 In general, there are three main exposure pathways: inhalation, ingestion, and dermal contact.

-Studies show that people living around e-waste recycling sites have a higher daily intake of heavy metals and a more serious body burden.
+Studies show that people living near e-waste recycling sites have higher daily intake of heavy metals and a greater body burden of these metals.
+Studies also show that children and pregnant women are especially vulnerable.
 Potential health risks include mental health damage, impaired cognitive function, and general physical health damage (see also Electronic waste#Hazardous).
-DNA damage was also found more prevalent in all the e-waste exposed populations (i.e. adults, children, and neonates) than the populations in the control area.
+DNA damage was also found to be more prevalent in all the e-waste-exposed populations (i.e., adults, children, and neonates) than in the populations in the unexposed control area.
 DNA breaks can increase the likelihood of wrong replication and thus mutation, as well as lead to cancer if the damage is to a tumor suppressor gene.
+Studies show workers involved in e-waste recycling are particularly at risk, as they are directly exposed to hazardous substances through dismantling, burning, and acid-leaching processes, leading to measurable levels of toxic chemicals in their bodies.

 Prenatal exposure and neonates' health

-Prenatal exposure to e-waste has found to have adverse effects on human body burden of pollutants of the neonates.
-In Guiyu, one of the most famous e-waste recycling sites in China, it was found that increased cord blood lead concentration of neonates was associated with parents' participation in e-waste recycling processes, as well as how long the mothers spent living in Guiyu and in e-waste recycling factories or workshops during pregnancy.
+Prenatal exposure to e-waste has been found to increase the human body burden of pollutants in neonates.
+In Guiyu, one of the most famous e-waste recycling sites in China, higher cord blood lead concentrations in neonates were associated with parents' participation in e-waste recycling and with the length of time mothers spent living in Guiyu and working in e-waste recycling factories or workshops during pregnancy.
 Besides, a higher placental metallothionein (a small protein marking the exposure of toxic metals) was found among neonates from Guiyu as a result of Cd exposure, while the higher Cd level in Guiyu's neonates was related to the involvement in e-waste recycling of their parents.
 High PFOA exposure of mothers in Guiyu is related to adverse effect on growth of their new-born and the prepotency in this area.

-Prenatal exposure to informal e-waste recycling can also lead to several adverse birth outcomes (still birth, low birth weight, low Apgar scores, etc.) and longterm effects such as behavioral and learning problems of the neonates in their future life.
+Prenatal exposure to informal e-waste recycling can also lead to several adverse birth outcomes (stillbirth, low birth weight, low Apgar scores, etc.) and long-term effects such as behavioral and learning problems of the neonates in their future life.